FaresNadjar/Machine_Learning/math/0x02-calculus/README.md

 ## Hello, derivatives!
 3

-# A log on the fire
+## A log on the fire
+3

+## It is difficult to free fools from the chains they revere
+1

+## Partial truths are often more insidious than total falsehoods
 3